-This is the first segment in a three-part series covering how Genea was able to help many clients make quantifiable cost and energy savings at their building during periods of lower tenant occupancy due to stay-at-home orders with our Overtime HVAC software.
+This is the first segment in a three-part series covering how Genea was able to help many clients make quantifiable cost and energy savings at their building during periods of lower tenant occupancy due to stay-at-home orders with tenant empowerment technology: Overtime HVAC software.

-This case study emphasizes how real-time, on-demand tools are able to help building managers fine-tune operations for tenants using technology.
+This case study emphasizes how real-time, on-demand tools are able to help building managers fine-tune operations for using tenant empowerment technology.

 In July 2020, BOMA International – the commercial real estate industry’s flagship organization for building owners and managers, held its annual conference online (rather than in Philadelphia as originally planned).
 At the conference, BOMA president Henry Chamberlain made a simple statement of what has become the general expectation in the industry: “We expect things to be getting back to normal…in 2022.”